NGC 877

 NGC 877 forms a pair with the edge-on spiral galaxy NGC 876, which lies 2.1 arcminutes to the southwest.
 At the distance of NGC 877, this corresponds to a projected distance of 30 kpc.
 A low surface brightness bridge connects the two galaxies.
 NGC 870 and NGC 871 are two other nearby galaxies.
-NGC 877 is the brightest and most massive member of a galaxy group known as the NGC 877 group or LGG 35.
+NGC 877 is the brightest and most massive member of a galaxy group known as the NGC 877 group or LGG (Lyon Groups of Galaxies) 53.
 Other members of the group include NGC 876 and NGC 871, as well as UGC 1693, IC 1791, UGC 1773, and UGC 1817.
 The group contains large amounts of HI gas.

+During the October 2050 lunar eclipse, a Total Lunar Eclipse, it will be occulted by the Moon over the southeast Pacific Ocean, South America and the Atlantic Ocean.
+This will happen again during the October 2069 lunar eclipse over the northern half of Asia and the Northwest Pacific.